seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **OCTAVIUS CAESAR**
 Bravest at the last,
-She levell’d at our purposes, and, being royal,
+She levell'd at our purposes, and, being royal,
 Took her own way.
 The manner of their deaths?
 I do not see them bleed.